 Our Analysis and Test Results

 There are a lot of electric modes of transportation out there these days, but none eschew utility for fun to the same degree as hoverboards.
-Accordingly, the fun metric is weighted as much as the other three metrics combined!
-To drill down on what makes something fun we looked at five features or characteristics that, when satisfied, produce what we consider to be a good time.
-Our sub metrics included top speed, traversing an obstacle course, weight (lugging around a heavy board is NOT fun), available color options, Bluetooth connectivity, and if there were easily accessible accessories such as aftermarket skins and bags.
+Accordingly, our fun metric is weighted as much as the other three metrics combined!
+To drill down on what makes something fun, we looked at features or characteristics that, when satisfied, produce what we consider to be a good time.
+These sub metrics included top speed, traversing an obstacle course, weight (lugging around a heavy board is NOT fun), available color options, Bluetooth connectivity, and if there were easily accessible accessories such as aftermarket skins and bags.

-Despite its middling max speed, the T380 delivers a level of dexterity in the obstacle course that eclipsed the best of its peers.
-While not the lightest in its class, it is well below the average at 22.1 lbs.
-Colors?
-The Swagtron has colors: white, black, pink and blue.
-However, as of this review there are no aftermarket skins or bags available for purchase.
-Finally, this sweet chariot comes Bluetooth ready and has onboard speakers to bump your favorite tunes while you cruise.
+Despite its middling max speed, the T380 delivered a level of dexterity in our obstacle course that eclipsed the best of its peers.
+While not the lightest in its class, it is still reasonable at 22.1 pounds.
+There are many fun colors available, though there are no aftermarket skins or bags available for purchase as of this review.
+Finally, this sweet chariot comes Bluetooth-ready and has onboard speakers to bump your favorite tunes while you cruise.
 Swagtron's app records stats such as speed and battery charge.
 All and all, this product is a veritable fun factory on two wheels.

 Okay, so we know that the T380 is fun.
 But what are its limitations?
-All of the fun factor tests were performed on a smooth concrete surface.
-What happens when we take these machines out into the wild?
-To get at this question we tested the hoverboards on a variety of surfaces such as inclines, grass, dirt, sand, and cracked tarmac.
-Additionally, we assessed the ability of these boards to cross thresholds like those found at the base industrial double doors.
+All of our fun factor tests were performed on a smooth concrete surface.
+What happens when you take these machines out into the wild?
+To get at this question, we tested the hoverboards on a variety of surfaces such as inclines, grass, dirt, sand, and cracked tarmac.
+Additionally, we assessed the ability of these boards to cross thresholds like those found at the base of industrial double doors.

-In the outdoor capabilities category the Swagtron renders an average performance.
+In the outdoor capabilities category, the T380 renders an average performance.
 However, this isn't the whole story.
 If one looks at the tires of the products that outperformed the T380 (which are quite a bit larger), then the capability of this model rightfully looks pretty good.
-Regardless of the reasoning for the middling performance, if you want to go off-roading on one of these machines, then there are better options to be sure.
+Regardless of the reasoning for the mediocre performance, if you want to go off-roading on one of these machines, then there are better options to be sure.
 However, if you have to, you can off-road this model in moderation.

 Support is a somewhat vague title for this paramount metric which evaluates what happens when things go wrong with your hoverboard.
-To get at this concept we asked ourselves what could go wrong and what would be the easiest solution to our hypothetical problem.
+To get at this concept, we asked ourselves what could go wrong and what would be the easiest solution to our hypothetical problem.
 First, we researched the options a customer has to contact the manufacturer.
-Next, we contacted said manufacturer (in this case with an email) and recorded the response time.
+Next, we contacted said manufacturer (in the case of the T380, with an email) and recorded the response time.
 Once we received a response, we rated how helpful it was based on whether it resolved our problem.
-Because we have reviewed several Swagtron products over the years we have run this test several times.
-While response times have varied (a week being the max time that we have had to wait), the responses are generally helpful.
-Additionally, these guys list a telephone number - I know!
-A rarity these days.
-And they offer a one year limited warranty.
+Because we have reviewed several Swagtron products over the years, we have run this test several times.
+While response times have varied (a week being the max time we have had to wait), the responses are generally helpful.
+Additionally, these guys list a telephone number, a rarity these days, and they offer a one-year limited warranty.

-Battery is a key metric.
+Battery is obviously a key metric.
 It assesses how long you can cruise on your board, how far you can go, and when it's all said and done, how long you'll have to wait for a full recharge.
-The range test was conducted on a flat track that was looped continuously until the hoverboard could no longer propel the tester.
-The "fun" time was measured in the obstacle course.
-Zipping around is a more realistic use of how a hoverboard might be used.
-Lastly, charge time was measured how quickly the board was able to be charged from zero to full.
+Our range test was conducted on a flat track that we looped continuously until the hoverboard could no longer propel the tester.
+Run time was measured in the obstacle course, as navigating turns and speed changes is a more realistic use of how a hoverboard is typically used.
+Lastly, charge time was measured by timing how quickly the board charged from zero to full.

-The T380 made its worst showing in this metric.
+The T380 didn't do super well in this metric.
 It just doesn't have a large capacity power cell.
 Its maximum range is about four miles, its run time is around 50 minutes, and it recharges in about an hour and a half.

-If you'll primarily use your hoverboard as a means of recreation and not transportation, then look no further than the agile, fleet and affordable T380.
+If you'll primarily use your hoverboard as a means of recreation and not transportation, then look no further than the agile, fleet, and affordable Swagtron T380.
 We enjoyed the ride, and we think you will as well.